donaltuohy/3D5A---Data-structures---Algorithms/README.md

 # Data structures & algorithms module

 The assignments given for this module are described below.
+Although the assignments could be done in C++ which I was much more familiar with at the time, I decided it would be uselful experience to write these assignments in C.

 <h2>Hash Table Assignment</h2>